tommilligan/prowl-github-app/README.md

 #### GitHub Install

-Install this app on a repo for prowl to start revieving webhooks for it.
+Install this app on a repo for prowl to start recieving webhooks for it.

 No action will be taken until a valid `.prowl.yml` is found in the repository.